andrewt3000/MachineLearning/neuralNets.md

 ### Neural network architecture
-The **architecture** of a neural network is the fixed blueprint configured before it is trained and has the following properties.
+A neural network’s **architecture** is its structural blueprint — the fixed layout of layers, nodes, and connections defined before training begins.
-- Neural networks are composed of layers: input, hidden and output.
-Output layers are the **predictions**
+- Neural networks are composed of layers.
-- Layers are connected by weighted connections (the lines with arrows in the diagram below) that multiply their input X times the weight W.
-- Hidden layer consists of *neurons* (the circles in the diagram below) that sum their inputs from connections and execute an **activation function** on the sum.
+  - **Input layers** receive the raw features.
+  - **Hidden layers** are the processing engine.
+A network can have one hidden layer (shallow) or dozens (deep).
+  - **Output layers** generate **predictions**.
+- The lines connecting nodes between layers represent **weights**.
+Each connection multiplies the incoming value $X$ by its weight $W$
+- Each node (circle) in a hidden layer performs two sequential steps:
+  - Sums all incoming weighted signals
+  - Passes that sum through an **activation function** (e.g., ReLU, Sigmoid).
+This adds non-linearity, allowing the network to learn complex, non-linear patterns rather than simple straight lines.
-- Every hidden layer and the final output layer usually have a **bias** terms attached to their neuron.
-It's similar to the constant in a linear function in that it controls the intercept.
-Biases ensure that even when all input features are zero, a neuron can still output a non-zero value.
-(The bias is missing in diagram below)
+- Every hidden and output node has a **bias** term added to its weighted sum.
+  - A bias term is similar to the constant in a linear function in that it controls the intercept.
+  - The bias is missing in diagram below
 - The equation for a single layer is output Y is the activation sigma of (weights W times input X  + b bias).  $$Y = \sigma(XW + b)$$